 Bradley shot Katie and Gwen a quick smile.
 He held his chin up and nodded at Uther.
 "Morning."

 Uther stood up and looked at his son for a long moment.
 "Good morning, Bradley."
 He made to sit down, but stilled and straightened back up.
-"And Colin," he turned his eyes over to the wiry youth standing beside his son and was met with a nervously cracked smile and frightened blue eyes.
+"And Colin," he added at length, moving his eyes over to the wiry youth standing beside his son.
+He was met with a nervously cracked smile and frightened blue eyes.